South Ribble Borough Council elections

 South Ribble Borough Council elections are held every four years.
 South Ribble Borough Council is the local authority for the non-metropolitan district of South Ribble in Lancashire, England.
 Since the last boundary changes in 2015, 50 councillors have been elected from 23 wards.
-The next borough council elections are due to take place in May of 2023 as part of the wider 2023 United Kingdom local elections.
+The next borough council elections are due to take place in 2027 as part of the wider 2027 United Kingdom local elections.

-Political control

-The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Since 1973 political control of the council has been held by the following parties:

-Leadership

-The leaders of the council since 2007 have been: